isogeo/doc-admin/Help/en/start/account.md

 * The new features lists helps you stay informed of new versions;
 * The tips and tricks list tells you about quick tutorials on certain features;

-You can also follow us on social networks media or our blog, where you can manage your subscription to Isogeo's global mailing list (independent of the other two).
+You can also follow us on social networks media or our blog, where you can manage your subscription to Isogeo&apos;s global mailing list (independent of the other two).